-On July 23, 2014, Bombardier announced a new organizational structure that was implemented as of January 1, 2015, comprised of four business segments: Transportation, Business Aircraft, Commercial Aircraft and Aerostructures and Engineering Services.
+On July 23, 2014, Bombardier announced an organizational structure that was implemented as of January 1, 2015, comprised of four business segments: Transportation, Business Aircraft, Commercial Aircraft and Aerostructures and Engineering Services.
 Aerospace group functions and the Customer Services division were absorbed into the three aerospace business segments, generating reductions in cost and overhead.
-The new Aerostructures and Engineering Services business segment specializes in the design and development of complex advanced composite and metallic aerostructures in all classes of civil aircraft and all categories of structure, including fuselages, wings and engine nacelles.
+The Aerostructures and Engineering Services business segment specializes in the design and manufacture of complex advanced composite and metallic aerostructures for civil aircraft Original Equipment Manufacturers ("OEM") including fuselages, wings and engine nacelles.
 As a result of this reorganization, Aerospace's then President and Chief Operating Officer, Mr. Guy Hachey, retired.
 As announced on July 31, 2014, the restructuring resulted in a reduction of approximately 1,800 indirect positions in Aerospace.